When your brand is in crisis, you need three things by your side: lots of coffee, a stress ball, and a monitoring tool.

 To drill down on the specific purpose for your alert, you can use a combination of keywords instead of just one.
 Mix required and optional keywords to create monitoring alerts to find conversations that, for example, include both your brand name and CEO’s name, or your brand name and the word “awful.”

-In crisis management, this can help you identify conversations that might spin out into a crisis, while ignoring the stuff you don’t need to worry about it.
+In crisis management, this can help you identify conversations that might spin out into a crisis, while ignoring the stuff you don’t need to worry about.
 You can use keywords to look for conversations with negative context or intent.
 For example, identifying complaints with required keywords like “hate” and “sucks.”

 In addition to adding keywords to identify certain contexts, you can also add negative keywords to exclude others.